Protect Your Institution from Cyber Threats and Attacks

 $9B+

-Put simply, cybercriminals typically seek out the easiest targets with the highest potential yield of results.
-Higher education and K-12 school districts possess tons of student and employee information cyberattackers find valuable, including personal information, addresses and phone numbers, financial information, and in some cases, health info.
-Hackers can then sell off the information to others who may want to use school data to locate, harass, or even dox parents, students, and faculty.
+Cybercriminals typically seek out the easiest targets with the highest potential yield.
+Higher education and K-12 school districts possess tons of student and employee information, including personal information, addresses, phone numbers, financial information, and in some cases, health inforomation.
+Hackers can sell this data or use it to locate, harass, or dox parents, students, and faculty.

-Let Huntress Managed EDR take on the burden of cybersecurity in education.
-Our dedicated Security Operations Center constantly monitors your network environment and systems for malicious activity with 24/7 detection and response.
+Let Huntress take on the burden of cybersecurity in education.
+Our Agentic Security Platform and AI-centric SOC monitors your environment for malicious activity with 24/7 detection and response.
 If anything suspicious is detected, our team will investigate, contain, and eliminate the threat, followed by a guided cleanup and recovery process, if needed.
 Bolster your defense even further by taking advantage of our engaging Security Awareness Training that teaches staff, administration, and students to identify and report cyber threats as they occur, preventing potential attacks before they even have a chance to get off the ground.

 FAQs